15 Best Games for Sega Saturn

 After the first installment that was a total disappointment, Virtua Fighter 2 was here to the rescue.
 And it’s really the game worth remembering even after two decades.
 In spite of so 1990s graphics, it still looks not as dated; it could have been a 2018 retro-styled game.
 Maybe that’s due to utilizing super smooth 60 FPS rate; maybe it’s just well-drawn.
 But it’s still considered the best looking game for Sega Saturn Ever.

 When it comes to controls and moves, it feels perfect.
 Each character has its own fighting style, and you have to master it with all its highs and lows to know how to compete with any given rival.
 Moves are smooth, and the response is instant.
-The game offers both single player and multiplayer mode, including Team Battle 5 to 5.
+The game offers both single-player and multiplayer mode, including Team Battle 5 to 5.

 The two-named game (Powerslave in the USA, Exhumed for the rest of the world) was a kind of shock.
 So Saturn can do 3D?
 Yes, it can.
 And it offers Doom-like games with FPV, a lot of big guns and infernal enemies.
 Your character is an archeologist in Karnak, Egypt, and he has just found an unknown tomb with numerous unknown curses.
 So he goes through levels, searching for artifacts and collecting parts of his broken radio (like Isis of Egyptian myths collecting Osiris).
 And meanwhile, he shoots enemies, from flying or crawling insects to human-like demons.

 This is the game that combines both excellent graphics and a long story with multiple endings, and its bifurcations affecting the gameplay.
-New locations you can enter depend on the moves you unlock, and there’s more than one way to reach the ending, so the game is highly replayable even now.
+New locations you can enter depending on the moves you unlock, and there’s more than one way to reach the ending, so the game is highly replayable even now.

 Radiant is a classic vertical scrolling shoot’em up, probably the first game to recollect when speaking of the genre.
 You’re the pilot of a space fighter ship, flying up and shooting the enemies in front of you, that’s it.
 But the plot pays for that simplicity.
 You fly through different places and eras to find the Boss of the bosses: the Origin, the most dangerous creature for time and space.
 In this pursue you’ll have to master different weapons and use them right.